Atom (Ray Palmer): DC Rebirth

 Subsequently, in the DC Rebirth reboot, on Earth-0, Ray Palmer is, by day, a professor at an Ivy League college and, by night, the experienced crime fighter The Atom.
 He reveals his secret identity to his friend and apprentice Ryan Choi, and enlists him for tech support during his adventures.
 After many adventures together, Ray disappears and Ryan is scolded when Ray cancels classes for the fifth day in a row.
 When Ryan goes to get Ray from his workshop where he has seemingly been confined for a week, he instead finds a video recording from Ray.
 In it he reveals he discovered a universe beyond the subatomic, a so-called Microverse while investigating a disruption in space and time, and within he found something that posed an existential threat to their universe.
 He asks Ryan, the only other person who knows how to use the Atom's technology and whom Ray trusts, to go into it, rescue him, and finish his work.
 Ray informs Ryan that upon arrival he will also meet with someone who he himself has encountered.
 He tries to warn Ryan about something, but the footage cuts out abruptly before he can finish.
 When Batman begins recruiting for his new Justice League of America, he chooses Ray as one of the members of the new league, however when he enters Ray's office he finds Ryan instead.
 Ryan explains to Batman about Ray's situation so he takes Ryan as Ray's successor.

 Carter Hall, during his ongoing quest to reveal the mysteries of his past lives, is transported to the Microverse, where Ray has relocated.
 Together they recover a starship located on the living planet Moz-Ga which belonged to several of Hall's past lives.

+In the 2025 series Justice League: The Atom Project, Ray and Ryan work to reverse the aftermath of Absolute Power, when several heroes had their powers swapped and some had them transferred to civilians.